 To help us keep you and your fellow learners safe, please do not attend a session if you are unwell, experiencing any symptoms or should be quarantining or self-isolating.

 Get your fully accredited first aid certificate on the same day.

-After successfully completing your First Aid Course Melbourne training, you will receive a fully Accredited Recognised Statement of Attainment for your first aid course.
+After successfully completing your The First Aid Course Melbourne training, you will receive a fully Accredited Recognised Statement of Attainment for your first aid course.

 * Not all courses will receive certificates on the same day